abudih/DataStructure-Java/README.md

 # Java

-All the branches under the repository are projects written in Java.
+Each branch is a set of different projects.
 Each branches is a set of different projects.
-The files in these different branches are meant to be compiled locally(together per branch).
+The files in these different branches are meant to be compiled locally and individually (all class files inside the branch).

 11 Data Structure projects